FraxFinance/frax-standard-solidity/README.md

 ### Empty catch blocks should have comments explaining why they are acceptable

 ### [Important] Separate calculation and storage mutation functions when possible.
 This aids in testing and separation of concerns, helps adhere to checks-effects-interactions patterns.
 For calculations, use storage pointers as arguments to reduce SLOADs if necessary.
-Allows for the creation of preview functions to create a preview of some action, this is required for compose-ability (see ERC4626 for an example of preview functions)
+Allows for the creation of preview functions to create a preview of some action, this is required for compose-ability (see ERC4626 for an example of preview functions)<br>
+See: TODO: governance example in delegation

 ### Avoid mutations when possible
 Gas savings is not a good reason to mutate.
 Write readable code then optimize gas when necessary.
 Makes debugging easier and code understanding more clear.